 Governor Snyder has asked the federal government for help distributing water filters and bottled water after declaring a state of emergency in Flint.

-He announced an outbreak of Legionnaires' disease - a different form of pneumonia caused by any type of Legionella bacteria.
+He announced an outbreak of Legionnaires' disease—a form of pneumonia caused by Legionella bacteria.
 That occurred in the Flint area between June 2014 and November 2015, with 87 cases and 10 deaths.
 Michigan health officials reported an increase in Legionnaires' disease cases.
-It included some fatal patients over the past two years in the county and included Flint.
+It included some fatal patients over the past two years in the county, including Flint.

 Due to the outbreak, the Michigan National Guard was mobilized to help distribute clean water and sought the President’s help.